Blogrotate #2: The Weekly Roundup of News for System Administrators

 guinea pigs testers to evaluate if there is any real world power savings.
 The link to the software is in the article.
 Hey, if my TV remote control can do it, why not a laptop?

 That’s all we’ll have time for this week.
 Come back again next week for more Blogrotate and, as always, feel free to speak your mind or post your interesting stories in the comments.

-One comment on “Blogrotate #2: The Weekly Roundup of News for System Administrators”
+One Response to “Blogrotate #2: The Weekly Roundup of News for System Administrators”